-If you want to smoke a whole chicken on your pellet grill then I have you set with a great recipe.
+If you want to smoke a whole chicken on your Pit Boss pellet grill (or Traeger, Z Grills, etc) then I have you set with a great recipe.
 Let me show you all of my tips and tricks to get the most from your bird!

 General Instructions For Smoking a Whole Chicken